-To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.
+To view or print the department's publications, go to our website and click on Reports, Statistics and Legal Research from the main menu then click on Publications in the left-hand side column.

 e-file Leave the paper behind and e-file your Arizona extension request.